marnijulie/strong-interval-trees-maple/README.md

 # strong-interval-trees-maple
-This contains code and data related to the article Some families of trees arising in permutation analysis by Mathilde Bouvel, Marni Mishna and Cyril Nicaud (Arxiv reference to come; Preliminary version at https://www.dmtcs.org/dmtcs-ojs/index.php/proceedings/article/view/dmAS0170/4270.html (FPSAC 2013)
+This contains code and data related to the article "Some families of trees arising in permutation analysis" by Mathilde Bouvel, Marni Mishna and Cyril Nicaud Arxiv reference to come; Preliminary version at https://www.dmtcs.org/dmtcs-ojs/index.php/proceedings/article/view/dmAS0170/4270.html (FPSAC 2013)

 CountingSequences.mpl contains the counting sequences for Simple permutations, and P^(K) trees for k<=8